Dudu-Passoni/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-Management system for library written in Java.
+Management system for library written in pure Java.

 In progress!